First Nations Health Education Lead

 If you feel this role is right for you, we encourage your early application.
 Even if you don’t meet every single requirement, we encourage you to apply.
 What matters most is your passion, your drive and your willingness to learn and contribute.
 Applications will be reviewed as they are received, and interviews may take place prior to the closing date.
 This means we reserve the right to close a job ad prior to the advertised closing date.

 All appointments are made subject to a satisfactory National Police Check and if required, a Working With Children Check.
-If you require any reasonable adjustments to the recruitment process, you are welcome to reach out to the hiring manager: Sarah Joyce, Director, First Nations Health at Sarah.Joyce@austin.org.au
+Austin Health is a child safe organisation, committed to upholding the rights, safety, and wellbeing of children and young people in line with Child Safe Standards.
+If you require any reasonable adjustments to the recruitment process, you are welcome to reach out to the hiring manager: Sarah Joyce, Director First Nations Health at Sarah.Joyce@austin.org.au

 Interested in finding out more about this opportunity?
 Read the position description for further details.